How to get the latest news about taxi licensing matters.

 • Copies of outpatient letters or hospital discharge summaries

-We will refer the information to our medical advisor as appropriate, and then respond to you accordingly.
+We will refer the information to our medical advisor as appropriate (you will need to pay a fee for this), and then come back to you.

 Taxi licensing policy

 We have our taxi licensing policy and guidance which explains how we carry out our taxi licensing functions and responsibilities.
-This policy has recently changed.
+This policy is reviewed and updated when appropriate.

-If you are an existing licence holder, you will need to meet any new requirements by 31 March 2024, or by the renewal date of your licence, whichever is sooner.
+If you are an existing licence holder, you will need to meet any new requirements by the renewal date of your licence.

 Contact us